gvwilson/thirdbit/src/fiction/in-heck/index.md

 A single building stood there, its domed metal roof stained with rust but still intact.
-The ground around it was filled with scattered stands of larch and pine.
+An antenna stood beside it,
+its curved dish as wide across as the central square in Rusty Bridge.
 The waist-high bushes between them were dry and brittle, and the grass below them brown instead of green.
+Scattered pickets of larch and pine stood guard, their branches swaying gently in the wind.

 "Whoa up!"
 Thoughtful called,
-hopping down from her seat as Able slowed and stopped.
+hopping down from her seat as Bee Six Vee slowed and stopped.
-Pressing her face against a gap in the slats,
-Maddy saw Special Blazes climb down beside Bee Six Vee.
+Leaning awkwardly over Gumption to look through the sideboard, Maddy saw Special Blazes climb from the wagon bench.
 The tiger arched his back and rolled his head from side to side, then consulted a heavy pocket watch.
 "Half an hour," he declared.
 "Thoughtful, you keep an eye out while I get the solars set up."

-It only took the travelers a minute to settle in.
+It only took the travelers a few minutes to settle in.
-Special Blazes laid out the solar panels in a line, connecting one cable to itself and others to Able and Bee Six Vee.
+Special Blazes laid out the solar panels in a line, connecting one cable to them and others to Able and Bee Six Vee.
-Thoughtful unfolded a camp chair and took a moment to assemble a long-barrelled rifle on a tripod, then sat down and began scanning the road below them through its telescopic sight in smooth, unhurried sweeps.
+Thoughtful unfolded a camp chair and took a moment to assemble a tripod for her long-barrelled rifle, then sat down and began scanning the road below them through its telescopic sight in smooth, unhurried sweeps.

-Maddy held on as long as she could, but finally whispered to Gumption,
+Maddy nudged Gumption.
 "I gotta get out for a minute."

-"Me too," he said, grimacing.
+He nodded,
+his bladder clearly as uncomfortable as hers.

 Slowly,
-wincing with every slight bump and scrape, they pulled one of the boards to the side and unfastened the loose slat on the back of the wagon.
-Maddy looked at the narrow gap despondently.
-She would have to slither out head first and hope that she could somehow right herself before she fell on the ground.
-On the bright side,
-there was a thick stand of bushes just a few strides away.
+gingerly,
+they lowered the backboard.

-She poked her head out cautiously.
+Maddy poked her head out cautiously.
 No one was in sight.
 Digging her elbows into the boards, she dragged herself forward until she could reach the hitch